- ABA Groups

 On Sept.
-22, 1787, delegates to the Constitutional Convention in Philadelphia signed the U.S. Constitution, a written charter for a new federal government.
+17, 1787, delegates to the Constitutional Convention in Philadelphia signed the U.S. Constitution, a written charter for a new federal government.
 The delegates convened in Philadelphia to develop a framework that would provide balance and freedom, taking into account federal and state interests, as well as individual human rights.
-By June 21, 1788, the Constitution was effective, having been approved by nine of the 13 states.
+Once signed, the Constitution required ratification from at least nine of the 13 states to take effect.
+On June 21, 1788, New Hampshire became the ninth state to ratify, and the Constitution became the law of the land.

 In 2005 Congress designated September 17 as a day "to hold educational programs for students" on the Constitution.
 Authorizing legislation states that all educational institutions and federal agencies receiving federal funds will hold educational programs about the Constitution on September 17-Constitution Day.
 Constitution Day is a day for ALL Americans to commemorate the Constitution.

-In anticipation of Constitution Day, earlier this year we took our cameras to Kenwood Academy in Chicago's Hyde Park neighborhood and asked students to discuss their views on the U.S. Constitution.
-The excellent, well-thought out responses we received demonstrate that at 225 years old, the Constitution remains very vibrant in the hearts and minds of the nation's youth.
+Last year we took our cameras to Kenwood Academy in Chicago's Hyde Park neighborhood and asked students to discuss their views on the U.S. Constitution.
+See what they had to say!